slowproj/slowdash/docs/ControlsScript.md

         ('Status', StatusNode())
     ]
 ```
-Here the new node `StatusNode` returns a table object.

 ## Control Variable Binding (Streaming / Live Updating)
 If an instance of `ValueNode` (which typically holds a value but not associated to any external device or object) is exported, it can push the value to receivers (typically web browsers).